aMOPel/nim-karax-website/content/projects/5_fomu_trng.md

 ![data_flow](assets/ba_data_flow.png)

-MuACM was the module I used to send data over USB and the NeoTRNG module was generating the random numbers.
+MuACM was the module I used to send data over USB, and the NeoTRNG module was generating the random numbers.
 I glued their interfaces together with the FSM (finite state machine), which also handled the user input and thus the control flow.